adbar/simplemma/README.md

 For more information see the
 [extended documentation](https://adbar.github.io/simplemma/).

 ### Reducing memory usage

-For situations where low memory usage and fast initialization time are more important than lemmatization and language detection performance, Simplemma ships another `DictionaryFactory`, which uses a trie as underlying data structure instead of a Python dict.
+Simplemma provides an alternative solution for situations where low memory usage and fast initialization time are more important than lemmatization and language detection performance.
+This solution uses a `DictionaryFactory` that employs a trie as its underlying data structure, rather than a Python dict.

-Using the `TrieDictionaryFactory` reduces memory usage on average by 20x and initialization time by 100x, but comes at the cost that performance can be down 50% or even more compared to what Simplemma otherwise achieves, depending on the specific usage.
+The `TrieDictionaryFactory` reduces memory usage by an average of 20x and initialization time by 100x, but this comes at the cost of potentially reducing performance by 50% or more, depending on the specific usage.

-To use the `TrieDictionaryFactory` you have to install Simplemma with the `marisa-trie` extra dependency:
+To use the `TrieDictionaryFactory` you have to install Simplemma with the `marisa-trie` extra dependency (available from version 1.1.0):

 ```
 pip install simplemma[marisa-trie]